scriptori/sas-spring-security/README.md

             └── scriptori
                 └── saswebapp
                     ├── config       => Package for the Configurations test cases.
-                    ├── controller   => Package for the Controllers test cases.
+                    ├── controller   => Package for the Controller's test cases.
-                    ├── handler      => Package for the Handlers test cases.
+                    ├── handler      => Package for the Handler's test cases.
-                    └── initializer  => Package for the Initializers test cases.
+                    └── initializer  => Package for the Initializer's test cases.

 ```